Are you ready to Spring Forward? Welcome to daylight savings!

 - Dog Run Park at Carlyle – this park is cute!
 It has a nice walking track around the edge with benches, and grass in the middle.
 Its pretty small however, and right next to the metro; so again, not great for sound-sensitive puppers

-- Ben Brenman Park- this park is cool because it’s a smaller fenced-in area within the massive Ben Brenman park!
+- Ben Brenman Park’s Dog Park – this park is cool because it’s a smaller fenced-in area on the south side of the massive Ben Brenman park, across a little bridge from convenient parking!
 It was recently expanded, and had lights added, so it’s a nice spot to hang on a beautiful day

-Unfenced Parks/Dog Exercise Areas – These are excellent spots for dogs who have a great recall and just need to run around!
-Do take note that there are leash laws in Alexandria, which are suspended in these areas.
-There are also several rules/regulations to be conscious of when visiting these areas.
+Unfenced Parks/Dog Exercise Areas in Alexandria City – These are excellent spots for dogs who have a great recall and just need to run around!
+Take note that there are leash laws in Alexandria, which are suspended in these areas.
+There are also several rules/regulations posted on signs, which must be followed in these areas.
 Click the link at the bottom of this post to read more about them, and see the spots on a map!

 - Founder’s Park at Oronoco Street and Union Street – this park is SO pretty!
 It’s right on the water, next to the Torpedo factory.
 There are often leashed dogs here as well, so be sure your pup doesn’t run up to any unfriendly doggos!